 Cats can get by very well with just cat food and water.
 That sure doesn't stop some people though from giving their pet an occasional treat.
 Some things are okay, like a small piece of meat, for instance, but others can be harmful to your cat, and even deadly.
 If you knew these, great, if not, well now you do and you can stop giving them to your pet, immediately!

 Not many people would actually give their cat caffeine or alcohol, but the cat may try to steal a sip.
 Be sure to keep these types of drinks completely out of reach of your cat as they are extremely fatal.
 Caffeine can be found in pop, coffee, chocolate, energy drinks, and even cough medicine.
-Do not let your cat near any of these things.
-If you are worried your cat may have gotten into these things look for the following symptoms; rapid breathing, restlessness, fits, or muscle tremors.
-Take them to the vet if you find any of these symptoms as they may have caffeine poisoning.
-With alcohol, only a few teaspoons can be fatal to your cat.
-Even if it is some sort of food that contains alcohol, it could be a problem.
+Do not let your pet near any of these things.
+If you are worried your feline may have gotten into these substances, look for the following symptoms:

 No one really knows the reason, but grapes and raisins can potentially cause kidney failure in cats.
 Vomiting and hyperactivity are early signs.

 It was already said that chocolate is not good for a cat under the caffeine section, but it needs to be restated on its own.
 Chocolate can be lethal for cats!
-The most dangerous are dark chocolate and unsweetened baking chocolate, but even white chocolate is harmful to them.
+The most dangerous types are dark chocolate and unsweetened baking chocolate.
+However, even white chocolate is harmful to felines.
 Eating chocolate could possibly cause tremors, seizures, and even death, so please, never attempt to give it to your cat.

 Gum, candy, toothpaste, and even some baked goods and diet foods may contain something called Xylitol.
 Xylitol will increase the insulin in your cat's body which causes blood sugar to drop.
 If ingested, cats may almost immediately go into a seizure, and liver failure can occur within a couple days.
 Initial symptoms of liver failure may include vomiting and loss of coordination.